Unboxed-Software/solana-course/content/env-variables.md

 To address this issue, let's create a new keypair that we'll use to represent USDC for local testing.

 Generate a new keypair by running `solana-keygen grind`.
-The following example will produce a keypair with a public key that begins with "env".
+Run the following command to generate a keypair with a public key that begins with "env".

 ```
 solana-keygen grind --starts-with env:1